Ned's Atomic Dustbin: Reunited

 Of the reunion shows, Penney said: "The reunion shows have gone down well and the fans gave us a massive welcome back so we wanted to do something different for them and play the album that made it happen for us.
 It was a time that was exciting for us and the fans, it is not an anniversary as such, we just wanted to celebrate that album and era."

 Penney spoke of the loyalty of Ned's Atomic Dustbin fans in a 2009 interview.
-"We see masses of familiar faces every time we play - we were always pretty familiar with our audiences anyway and we're very lucky that so many of them are so loyal to us.
-People still fly in to shows from all over the world - Japan, Australia, Canada, U.S. and all over Europe.
+"We see masses of familiar faces every time we play – we were always pretty familiar with our audiences anyway and we're very lucky that so many of them are so loyal to us.
+People still fly in to shows from all over the world – Japan, Australia, Canada, U.S. and all over Europe.
 It's incredibly humbling to see these people keep coming back."

 When asked whether Ned's Atomic Dustbin are planning on recording any new material together, Penney replied, "I think we will, but don't hold your breath – songwriting is a slow process for Ned's."

 The band has continued to play event-style gigs with other 1990s indie bands, such as the Nedstock shows in Leeds, Birmingham and London with Republica and Cud in November 2013.
-On 24 May 2014, Ned's Atomic Dustbin headlined the Gigantic Classic Indie All-Dayer in Manchester, with The Wedding Present, Cud, The Frank and Walters and The Sultans of Ping FC.
-In 2014 Ned's Atomic Dustbin also joined a host of '90s indie stars to play the first Mute Elephant Promotions 'Indie Daze' festival on 13 September, at The Forum in Kentish Town.
+On 24 May 2014, Ned's Atomic Dustbin headlined the Gigantic Classic Indie All-Dayer in Manchester, with The Wedding Present, Cud, The Frank and Walters and The Sultans of Ping.
+In 2014 Ned's Atomic Dustbin also joined a host of 1990s indie stars to play the first Mute Elephant Promotions 'Indie Daze' festival on 13 September, at The Forum in Kentish Town.